networknt/light-eventuate-4j/docs/content/example/transfer_integration.md

   if subscribed event is AccountDebitFailedDueToInsufficientFundsEvent, system will publish FailedDebitRecordedEvent.
 * On account view side, if subscribed events are creditRecorded event and debitRecorded event, system will update local account balance and update the transaction status to COMPLETED. if subscribed even FailedDebitRecordedEvent, system will update transaction status to FAILED_DUE_TO_INSUFFICIENT_FUNDS.
-* Use the two new opened account id (A1, A2) for the fromAccountId and toAccountId in the following service call.
+* Use the two new opened account id (A1, A2) on previous services for the fromAccountId and toAccountId in the following service call.

 ```
 curl -X POST \